 Minimizes Pressure Ulcers

-This tells you the percentage of residents who sustained a pressure ulcer.
-Pressure ulcers, which are also called bed sores, are routinely caused by patients not being moved frequently enough.
-Better nursing protocols can reduce the number of pressure ulcers sustained by residents in a nursing home.
+This tells you the percent of patients who have had a pressure ulcer.
+Pressure ulcers, also called bed sores, are routinely the result of patients staying in one position for too long.
+Better nursing protocols limits the percentage of residents in a nursing home who sustain pressure ulcers.

 Minimizes Serious Falls